This article has been updated for 2021.

 In addition to listing some of the most popular questions, this chatbot also allows you to enter your own questions.
 When you do so, it automatically displays some of the topics that closely match your search query as shown below.

-Apart from listing the answer to your question (which might include a relevant link to a page), it provides you the option to provide feedback about your chat experience and allows you to view related questions as well.
+Apart from listing the answer to your question (which might include a relevant link to a page), it allows you to view related questions as well.
+If you click on the “I’m done” button once you’re finished, it will automatically display a form asking you to provide feedback on your chat experience so that they can improve the chatbot further.

 2. Ask Shirley